 This new trend made the Do It Yourself (DIY) system of entry into any market obsolete, and demand for local deployment alternatives grew.
 Most companies started considering options such as payroll outsourcing, the hiring of immigration experts as well as finding local business associates to mitigate part of the burdens occasioned by the regulations.
 However, a more comprehensive solution was still needed, to make it possible to build up a single source service that would take care of all the local employment tasks.

-There are several different advantages of any company making use of a PEO in tandem with the GEO services.
+There are several different advantages of any company making use of a PEO in China in tandem with the GEO services.
 In most cases, the PEO draws the greatest advantages when doing business in a region where the cost, intricacy and conformity risk of home employment might be too expensive.

 No Need for Local Integration